peterkuma/ds-format/README.md

   bitmask of missing data is stored directly after the variable data, and is bitpacked.

+If missing values are allowed (`.missing` is true), a missing value bitmask is stored at the variable offset.
+The bitmask is bitpacked, and at the end it is padded with zeros to occupy an integer number of bytes.
+Bit ordering of bitpacked values is alwyas big endian, regardless of `.endian` of the variable.

-The variable data are stored at their offset as a flat sequence of binary values in bit ordering as in `.endian`.
+The variable data are stored directly after missing value bitmask, or at variable offset if missing values are not allowed.
+They are stored as a flat sequence of binary values in bit ordering as in `.endian`.
 Multi-dimensional arrays are stored in the "C ordering" of rows and columns.
+Missing values are not written.

 Boolean values (type `bool`) are bitpacked, and at the end are padded with zeros to occupy an integer number of bytes.
 Bit ordering of bitpacked values is alwyas big endian, and `.endian` of boolean variables should be `b`.

-If missing values are allowed (`.missing` is true), a missing value bitmask is stored directly after the variable data.
-The bitmask is bitpacked, and at the end it is padded with zeros to occupy an integer number of bytes.
-Bit ordering of bitpacked values is alwyas big endian, regardless of `.endian` of the variable.

 Data of string arrays (type `str` and `unicode`) are stored as an array of string lengths, followed by a sequence of the strings, encoded as UTF-8 if the